-In July 2023, U.S. banking regulators proposed changes to the regulatory capital rules applicable to U.S. banks, BHCs and IHCs with total consolidated assets of \$100 billion or more.
-These changes are intended to be broadly consistent with revisions to Basel III finalized by the Basel Committee on Banking Supervision in 2017.
-The U.S. proposal would end the use of internal
+In 2023, U.S. banking regulators proposed changes to the regulatory capital rules applicable to U.S. banks, BHCs and IHCs with total consolidated assets of \$100 billion or more that were intended to be broadly consistent with revisions to Basel III finalized by the Basel Committee on Banking Supervision in 2017.
+The future of this proposal is highly uncertain.